 - 2 tablespoons extra virgin olive oil

-- 1 medium or large red onion, quarters and sliced
+- 1 medium-large red onion, quartered and sliced

 - 2 cloves garlic, minced